shelleywong/CSCI211-Course-Materials/Labs/lab01.md

   - The URL for your repo should be similar to the following: `github.com/CSUChico-CSCI211/CSCI211-F23-FirstName-LastName`
   - The repo should contain several files and directories.
 You will primarily be working in the `211` directory -- confirm that this directory contains subdirectories for lab exercises 1 - 11 and programming assignments 1 - 7.
 5. GitHub is a hosting service that can store your files and directories remotely.
 Now you need a way to interact with GitHub.
-  - Determine a location on your local machine and/or your Linux environment to house the local instance of your 211 repository (make sure you know the path to these files so you can access them at any time).
+  - Determine a location on your local machine and/or your Linux environment to house the local instance of your 211 repository (make sure you know the path to these files so you can easily access this repository).
 6. Set up SSH keys (so you can clone with SSH) OR a personal access token (so you can clone with HTTPS).
   - If cloning with SSH: First, [check to see if you already have an existing SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys) – if you do, you may be able to use the same key for GitHub.
 If you do not have a key, [generate a new SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
 Then, [add your SSH key to your GitHub account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).
-Now you should be able to clone your repo and complete the rest of the lab exercises!
+Now you should be able to clone your repo and continue on to the next step.
   - If cloning with HTTPS: You will be asked for your GitHub username and password when completing several git commands.
 When Git prompts you for your password, you should use your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
 GitHub recommends that you use Fine-grained personal access tokens; however, you will need to use Personal access tokens (classic) to work with the CSUChico-CSCI211 GitHub repo.
 Follow GitHub's instructions for [creating a personal access token (classic)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).
 Give your token an expiration date after the end of the semester.
-Now you should be able to clone your repo and complete the rest of the lab exercises!
+Now you should be able to clone your repo and continue on to the next step.

 > Note: if you are having trouble with one of the options above, ask the instructor about using GitHub Codespaces!